iksi/kirby-fingerprint/readme.md

 ## What is it?

-The fingerprint function takes in a path like `static/styles/all.css` and adds a fingerprint based on the file contents so it becomes like `static/styles/all.312aae3b4ab1590afcc4e15cb3962759.css`.
+The fingerprint function takes a path like `static/styles/all.css` and adds a fingerprint based on the file contents so it becomes something like `static/styles/all.312aae3b4ab1590afcc4e15cb3962759.css`.

 ## Why use it?